Azure/CCOInsights/README.md

 - Comparison between number of additions vs deletions per month
 - Top contributors measured by changes in their pull requests.

+You can find more information about this dashboard in the [Deployment Guide](./dashboards/GitHubDashboard-Contributors/GitHubDeploymentGuide.md).

-## CCO Azure ADO Contributions Dashboard
+### CCO ADO Contributions Dashboard

 The version 1.0 of the CCO ADO Contributions Dashboard includes 1 report page.
 You will be able to navigate, filter and report the following information:
 - Number of Projects